Tourism has been added to the responsibilities of the Ministry for the Heritage and Cultural Activities since 2013.

 Through their municipal departments for culture / "assessorati comunali alla cultura", they play a paramount role in the direct and indirect (see chapter 7.3) management of municipal cultural institutions: museums and sites, archives, libraries, theatres, multifunctional cultural centres, etc.

-Italian municipalities are also investing highly in the restoration and maintenance of their historic assets, albeit under the supervision of the Ministry, and in building cultural premises, with special attention given, in recent years, to capital investment in contemporary art museums and performing arts centres (see for instance the Three Halls Auditorium by Renzo Piano and the new MACRO - Museo Arte Contemporanea in Rome, the GAM in Turin, the MART in Rovereto, the just opened Museo del Novecento in Milan, etc….).
+Italian municipalities are also investing highly in the restoration and maintenance of their historic assets, albeit under the supervision of the Ministry, and in building cultural premises, with special attention given, in recent years, to capital investment in modern and contemporary art museums and in performing arts centres (see for instance the Three Halls Auditorium by Renzo Piano and the new MACRO - Museo Arte Contemporanea in Rome, the GAM in Turin, the MART in Rovereto, and, more recently, the Museo del Novecento in Milan, etc….).